HannesStark/3DInfomax/README.md

 ### [Video](https://youtu.be/K0QX1ZrxquM) | [Paper](https://hannes-stark.com/assets/Hannes_Thesis.pdf)

-We pre-trainin a GNNs to understand the geometry of molecules given only their 2D molecular graph such that they can then make better molecular property predictions.
+We pre-train a GNNs to understand the geometry of molecules given only their 2D molecular graph such that they can then make better molecular property predictions.
 Below is a 3 step guide for how to use the code and how to reproduce our results.
 If you have questions, don't hesitate to open an issue or ask me via [hannes.staerk@tum.de](hannes.staerk@tum.de)